 Be sure to take home any rubbish, even if you think an item is biodegradable.
 An orange or banana peel can take up to 2 years to decompose.
 Respect the environment you’re shooting.
 You have to understand the importance of not disturbing natural environments.

 We are photographing a sensitive world that is the home of many living things.
 We should make every effort to have a minimal lasting impact on that world.

 Are you a nature photography lover?
 What other tips would you give a beginner?
 And what are some of your favourite subjects and environments in the great outdoors to shoot in?

 Join the discussion and comment below!

-For more great nature tips, check out our articles on high and low key wildlife photos, seascape or desert photography.
+For more great nature photography tips, check out our article on high and low key wildlife photos.